 "Actionable Insights to Fuel Your Growth"

-The Middle East & Africa solar photovoltaic (PV) market size was USD 2.19 billion in 2020.
+The Solar photovoltaic (PV) market in Middle East & Africa was USD 2.19 billion in 2020 and is projected to grow from USD 3.47 billion in 2021 to USD 22.68 billion in 2028 at a CAGR of 30.8% in the 2021-2028 period.
 The global impact of COVID-19 has been unprecedented and staggering, with solar photovoltaic installations witnessing a negative demand shock across all regions amid the pandemic.
 Based on our analysis, the market exhibited a negative growth rate of -77.7% in 2020 as compared to the average year-on-year growth during 2017-2019.
-The market is projected to grow from USD 3.47 billion in 2021 to USD 22.68 billion in 2028 at a CAGR of 30.8% in the 2021-2028 period.
 The rise in CAGR is attributable to this market’s demand and growth, returning to pre-pandemic levels once the pandemic is over.

 Solar panels are the heart of any solar energy system.
 The photovoltaic cells are collaborated to form modules which are then mounted on frames in layers to form a solar panel.
 Photovoltaic produces clean energy by converting sunlight directly into electricity using semiconducting materials.
 In the photovoltaic cells, the photovoltaic effect takes place when exposed to sunlight which results in the generation of voltage or current.
 Different kinds of solar modules can be manufactured using solar cells.
 Variable shapes and sizes can be manufactured based on the required output and installation type.
 These can be used in any type of solar installation, for example, ground-mounted and rooftop installations.
 In the current solar energy industry, monocrystalline silicon, thin-film, and polycrystalline silicon are the most used material for solar cell manufacture.

 Fall in Investments and Extension in Timeline of Ongoing Projects Has Harmed Market Growth amid COVID-19 Pandemic